silnrsi/pysilfont/docs/technical.md

 - Opening fonts and other files
 - Outputting fonts (including normalization for UFO fonts)
 - Initial error handling
-- Reporting - both to screen and log file
+- Reporting (logging) - both to screen and log file

 ## Basic use of the framework